RedPillAnalytics/gradle-confluent/README.md

 ./gradlew test
 ```

 There are a series of integration tests that use the topics from the [Confluent clickstream quickstart](https://docs.confluent.io/current/ksql/docs/tutorials/clickstream-docker.html#ksql-clickstream-docker).
-These integration tests can be run with the command below, and this command also automatically spins up a Confluent environment using docker-compose:
+These integration tests can be run with the command below, and this command also automatically spins up a Confluent environment with docker-compose that is used for running those tests:

 ```bash
 ./gradlew runAllTests